publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXXII/m__us_usc_t16_s460kkk.md

         (1) __In general__

-            The recreation area shall be administered in partnership by the Secretary, the Commonwealth of Massachusetts, City of Boston and its applicable subdivisions and others in accordance with the provisions of law generally applicable to units of the National Park System, including sections 1, 2, 3, and 4 of this title and sections 461 to 467 of this title as amended and supplemented and in accordance with the integrated management plan specified in subsection (f) of this section.
+            The recreation area shall be administered in partnership by the Secretary, the Commonwealth of Massachusetts, City of Boston and its applicable subdivisions and others in accordance with the provisions of law generally applicable to units of the National Park System, including sections 1, 2, 3, and 4  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title and sections 461 to 467  <sup>\[1\]</sup>  of this title as amended and supplemented and in accordance with the integrated management plan specified in subsection (f) of this section.

         (2) __State and local jurisdiction__